NVIDIA/spark-rapids/README.md

 We use github issues to track bugs, feature requests, and to try and answer questions.
 You may file one [here](https://github.com/NVIDIA/spark-rapids/issues/new/choose).

+## Download

+The jar files for the most recent release can be retrieved from the [download](docs/download.md) page.

 ## Build

 There are two types of branches in this repository: